 2. Wall Street Mojo ZBB template

 If you like colorful and well-designed budget templates then Wall Steet Mojo did that for you.
-Their zero-based budget template is available in Google spreadsheet and in downloadable in excel 2003 (.xls), OpenOffice (.ods), CSV, and portable Doc (.pdf) format as well.
-You don’t face any problems regarding file format.
+Their zero-based budget template is available in Google spreadsheet and in downloadable in Excel 2003 (.xls), OpenOffice (.ods), CSV, and portable Doc (.pdf) format as well.
+You won’t face any problems regarding file format.

 It consists of four sections.
 First is a summary of the budget including total income, total expenses, and total balance for the whole period.
 Following their total projection, actual and variance.

 At last, expenses are subtracted from income.
-Make sure to adjust any surplus in emergency and saving expense or entertainment or any other to equal it zero.
+Make sure to adjust any surplus in emergency and saving expenses or entertainment or any other to equal it to zero.